-Due to an increase in competition, future business prospects in the Chemicals sector showed first signs of deterioration.
-The Company did not record impairments on noncurrent financial assets in financial year 2018.
+Due to an increase in competition and a decline in the economy, future business prospects in the Chemicals sector showed first signs of deterioration.
+The Company did not record impairments on noncurrent financial assets in financial year 2019.
 There is the financial statement risk that the carrying amount of the noncurrent financial assets may not be recoverable.